Learn more about Drug & Alcohol Detox at Allure Detox.

 Holistic Therapies

-Holistic therapy gives you the opportunity to practice the introspection skills that you learn in more traditional therapies.
+Holistic therapy allows you to practice the introspection skills you learn in traditional therapies.
 They are therapy types that may be more amenable to you than the traditional kinds.
-For example, you may be able to express yourself more freely during a yoga session, equine therapy or music therapy.
+For example, you may be able to express yourself more freely during a yoga session, equine therapy, or music therapy.

 Allure Detox is a treatment center located in West Palm Beach that begins with detoxifying your body.
 This is only the beginning of the treatment, so we take things to their logical conclusion by providing treatment for your psychological addiction.
-We will offer you or your loved one several traditional therapies as well as holistic therapies so that we can treat the whole person.
+As a treatment provider for alcohol rehab and other substance use disorders and drug use, we offer you or your loved one several traditional therapy modalities as well as holistic therapies by our clinicians so that we can treat the whole person.
 We teach people how to live their best lives again.
-Contact us at Allure Detox today.
+Contact us today at Allure Detox.

 FAQ